attestate/delegator2/readme.txt

   other chains as the chain ID is part of the EIP-712 domain separator.
 They are neither replayable on the same chain as both the verifying contract's address and its version are part of the separator too.
+- Using CREATE2, the system may be run on multiple chains in parallel.
+However, a total ordering of all transactions from those systems must exist.
+Hence, if say one such contract is run on ETH mainnet and another one on an L2, a total order may be producable by virtue of the L2 using L1 storage.
+This seems to hold as well for two L2s considering that their state access on L2 is happening in atomic transactions over which we can create a total order.

 SDK.js